LeeBoonKong/Material-CalendarView/README.md

 Of course, if you see something that you want to upgrade from this library, or a bug that needs to be solved, **PRs are welcome!**
 Currently me(LeeBoonKong) is the only one maintaining this repository and fixing bugs, this is an open source project forked from https://github.com/BlackBoxVision/material-calendar-view, but the original was not maintained anymore.
 If you would like to contribute you can:
-> Write documentations for this project.
+1. Write documentations for this project.
-> Fix bugs, add new features and maintain this project.
+2. Fix bugs, add new features and maintain this project.

 Your Github username will be included in the <Developers and Maintainers> section.

-## Backers
-Please visit the original repository at https://github.com/BlackBoxVision/material-calendar-view

-## Sponsors
-Please visit the orignal repository at https://github.com/BlackBoxVision/material-calendar-view

 ## Developers and Maintainers(Github username)
 LeeBoonKong